UCLHub/rfcs/README.md

 will be assigned an **RFC document number** (RFC-DN).
 This is a unique identifer that discussions in the relevant UCL Hub repositories and members of the community can use to refer to the accepted RFC.

+## For Maintainers

+RFC PRs should be squashed and merged so we maintain a clean and linear history.